ehs5/crmscript_fetcher/readme.md

 ## Getting Started

-1. Head over to Releases on the right hand side to download.
+1. Head over to Releases on the right-hand side to download.

 2. Unpack the zip file wherever you want